lorenzomagni/SingleSourceShortestPaths/README.md

 # SingleSourceShortestPaths
-This is my final project for the course "Programming Languages" that I attended at Università degli Studi Milano Bicocca.
+This is my final project for the course "Programming Languages", which is part of the Informatics bachelor's degree, that I have attended during my second year at Università degli Studi Milano-Bicocca.
 It was a group project and I worked with two other people.

 ***DISCLAIMER:*** All the instructions and README files are written in Italian.
 The code on the other hand, is perfectly understandable by anyone.